Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 To use the project upgrade tool:

-1. Open the Godot 4 Project Manager.
+1. Open the redot 4 Project Manager.
-2. Import the Godot 3.x project using the **Import** button, or use the **Scan** button to find the project within a folder.
+2. Import the redot 3.x project using the **Import** button, or use the **Scan** button to find the project within a folder.
 3. Double-click the imported project (or select the project then choose **Edit**).
-4. You will see a dialog appearing with two options: **Convert project.godot Only** and **Convert Full Project**.
-After ensuring your project is backed up (see the above warning), choose **Convert Full Project**. **Convert project.godot Only** is intended to be used for advanced use cases *only*, in case the conversion tool fails.
+4. You will see a dialog appearing with two options: **Convert project.redot Only** and **Convert Full Project**.
+After ensuring your project is backed up (see the above warning), choose **Convert Full Project**. **Convert project.redot Only** is intended to be used for advanced use cases *only*, in case the conversion tool fails.
 5. Wait until the project conversion process finishes.
 This can take up to a few minutes for large projects with lots of scenes.